-Having worked with many clients over the years with addictive behaviours it is often the case that although the addict wishes to stop using and believes that their lives would be much better without the addictive habit, something undermines all their attempts to stop.
+Having worked with many clients over the years with unwanted behaviours it is often the case that although a person wishes to stop repeating and believes that their lives would be much better without the habit, something undermines all their attempts to stop.

-The addict may want to stop in the same way as we may want to do a lot of things such as be richer, work harder, do more exercise etc., but do we find the prospect of having to put in the effort to do these things more daunting than simply carrying with the same old routine?
-Is the thought of life without the addiction and all that it entails more appealing than the life as a user?
+The person may want to stop in the same way as we may want to do a lot of things such as be richer, work harder, do more exercise etc., but do we find the prospect of having to put in the effort to do these things more daunting than simply carrying with the same old routine?
+Is the thought of life without the habit and all that it entails more appealing than the life remaining unchanged?

-Hypnosis can be used to understand the motivations both towards the addiction and away from it and create a negative empathy to the habit.
+Hypnosis can be used to understand the motivations both towards the habit and away from it and create a negative empathy.
 When I was at university I recall my professor saying that she thought smokers had more empathy (she was of course a smoker) but of course it is only positive empathy that makes people smoke… I was once a smoker but now the thought of tasting smoke and breathing it in totally repulses me to the extent that the mere thought of it makes me feel sick!
 If each time you thought about doing something you could perceive no reward and only sickness, you wouldn’t do it, would you?

 Please do contact me for more details email@example.com or call me on 07748647489.